pbreheny/web/other.md

 The Department of Biostatistics has a dedicated node on the Neon supercomputing cluster at the University of Iowa.
 My tutorial on how to use this resource is located [here](neon).

+### Big data lab

+[Here](misc/big-data-lab.html) is a lab titled "Working with big data in genomics" that I have given for our Iowa Summer Institute in Biostatistics students.

 ### SAS Macro tutorial

 [Here](misc/macros.pdf) is a presentation/tutorial I have given a few times on SAS Macros.